msmykx-intel/openvino/docs/articles_en/documentation/openvino_legacy_features/post_training_optimization_tool/pot_cli.rst

 By default, the results are dumped into the separate output subfolder inside the ``./results`` folder that is created in the same directory where the tool is run from.
 Use the ``-e`` option to evaluate the accuracy directly from the tool.

-See also the :doc:`End-to-end example <pot_configs_examples_README>` about how to run a particular example of 8-bit quantization with the POT.

 Command-Line Arguments
 ++++++++++++++++++++++